7 Historical Horror Books Like Mexican Gothic

 3. The Complete Wreck (A Series of Unfortunate Events)

 A distant relative, Count Olaf, is chasing after them, trying to make their fortune.
-Like Mexican Gothic, there are a lot of wonderful literary references throughout the series.
+Like Mexican Gothic, there are a lot of excellent literary references throughout the series.
 For example, in the reptile room, one of the snakes was called the Virginian Wolf Snake.
-The original movie in the early 2000s that had Jim Carrey in it didn’t touch the subplot at all.
-But the Netflix series, they’re making it a way to avert.
-They’ve invented all of these characters who aren’t supposed to be there.
+The original movie in the early 2000s with Jim Carrey didn’t touch the subplot at all.
+But the Netflix series is making it a way to avert.
+They’ve invented all these characters who aren’t supposed to be there.

 The Complete Wreck